Mizuki Yuina: Biography

 Mizuki Yuina was born on 19 December 1995 in Gunma Prefecture and raised in Saitama Prefecture and Tokyo.
 She was educated at the Japan Narration Actor Institute and joined VIMS.

 In 2013, Yuina voiced Karin Tono, a main character in Chronicles of the Going Home Club.
 She has also voiced minor characters in Love Live!
 Sunshine!!, Shōnen Maid, Blend S, Ensemble Stars!, Kaguya-sama: Love Is War, Smile Down the Runway, and Shikimori's Not Just a Cutie.

 Yuina voices Kiriko Yukoku, one of the five members of the unit L'Antica, in The Idolmaster Shiny Colors, a spinoff of The Idolmaster franchise.
 As part of the franchise, she performed in several of L'Antica's singles, two of which reached the Top 10 in the Oricon Singles Chart.
-She will reprise her role in the 2024 anime adaptation.
+She reprised her role in the 2024 anime adaptation.

 In 2022, Yuina starred as Shizuku Utsumi in Extreme Hearts, and she appeared as part of their music releases.
 She is also part of Flowords, a voice actor unit by Animate's subsidiary Marine Entertainment.

 Yuina holds a nursery teacher qualification.